Skip to main content

 Flower Description

-Greenish, inconspicuous; male catkins 2-4 inches (5-10 cm), female flowers tiny in terminal clusters
+greenish inconspicuous; male catkins 2-4 inches (5-10 cm) long, female flowers tiny in terminal clusters

 Foliage Description

-Dark green, alternate, pinnately compound with 15-23 leaflets each 2-5 inches (5-13 cm) long, serrated; emerging yellow-green in spring; turns yellow in fall — drops early (September-October)
+dark green; alternate, pinnately compound with 15-23 serrated leaflets each 2-5 inches (5-13 cm) long; yellow-green on spring emergence; turns yellow in fall and drops early (September-October)

 Growing Conditions